DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 Details to follow.

 You will need to provide a CT Current Clamp.
-Ideally YHDC SCT-013-000
+Ideally YHDC SCT-013-000, or a Rogowski Current Transformer.

 All test code is OPEN SOURCE and although is is not intended for real world use, it may be freely used, or modified as needed.
 It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.